 Assistant Professor, Department of Chemistry, College of Science, King Saud University, Riyadh, Saudi Arabia

-Dr. Lalatendu Nayak is a Senior Manager at Phillips Carbon Black’s Global Research and Development Centre, Palej, Gujarat, India.
+Dr. Lalatendu Nayak is a Principal Scientist at Phillips Carbon Black’s Global Research and Development Centre, Palej, Gujarat, India.
 He completed his PhD (Polymer) from Indian Institute of Technology, Kharagpur, West Bengal, India, M Tech (Polymer) from Central Institute of Plastics Engineering and Technology, Bhubaneswar, Odisha, India, and M.Sc.
 (Organic Chemistry) from Fakir Mohon University, Odisha, India.
 He has published more than 20 research articles in different international journal and published two book chapters.
 He is an active reviewer in different international journals.
 He has more than 10 years research experience in the field of conductive polymer composites and nanocomposites, synthesis and surface treatment of nanomaterials

-Senior Manager, Phillips Carbon Black’s Global Research and Development Centre, Palej, Gujarat, India
+Principal Scientist, Phillips Carbon Black’s Global Research and Development Centre, Palej, Gujarat, India

 Dr. Hussein is a Research Professor at the Gas Processing Center, Qatar University.
 He was a former Professor of Chemical Engineering and a former Assistant Director of the Center of Research Excellence in Petroleum Refining and Petrochemicals at KFUPM, Saudi Arabia.
 Dr. Hussein obtained his PhD from the Chemical and Materials Engineering Department at University of Alberta, Canada in 1999.
 His PhD Thesis won the Canadian Society of Rheology Graduate Student Award for the year 1999.
 His specialization is in the areas of Polymers and Rheology.
 Dr. Hussein is actively involved in research in the area of polymers with about 25 granted US patents and more than 200 refereed journal articles and conference publications.
 He is a member of the Executive Board of the Polymer Processing Society.